Chemical Management Guide

 Where do I find the health hazards of a chemical on a safety data sheet?

-Hazard and risk often get confused.
-A hazard is any source of potential damage, harm or adverse health effects on someone.
+Hazard and risk often get confused when it comes to chemicals.
+A hazard is any source of potential damage, harm, or adverse health effects on someone.
 In the case of a chemical, the toxicity of the chemical is the hazard, it cannot be changed as it is a constant characteristic.
 Risk is the probability or likelihood that a person will be harmed or experience an adverse health effect.
 If a chemical is the hazard, then the risk is the likelihood that it will cause poisoning or illness.
 Risk is a variable feature and can be controlled and minimized.
+Workplaces can implement safety protocols, proper training, and effective monitoring systems to identify and mitigate potential chemical risks.

 How do chemicals enter the body?